WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 # Prefligt
 ---

 Use existing `webpacktest-cssandfiles` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-devserver`.
 Make changes in `package.json` name field.
 Don't forget `npm install`.
+Copy `images` to `src` and `spacemono` to `src/fonts` from `media`.

 ---
 # Webpack DevServer